Open House Festival

 The tour starts by viewing listed buildings and waterways with links to the area's industrial and social past.
 The walk then moves on to explore Stratford's tall buildings and cultural regeneration projects, exploring how sustainable and beneficial these new additions will be to the local community.

-Your guide has been a London resident for more than 25 years and has a post-graduate degree in Town & Country Planning from University College London and has worked in Strategic and Transport Planning.
+Your guide has been a London resident for nearly 30 years and has a post-graduate degree in Town & Country Planning from University College London; her work prior to recent retirement was in Strategic and Transport Planning for London.

 Golden Key Academy